Zuruuh/sora/README.md

 # Storage

-Dead simple sqlite since it's close to what someone would use in prod.
-I could've used something else but I went with the fast and easy way
+I went with postgresql since I didn't feel the need for an approach other than relationnal.
+A simple docker compose configuration is also provided with the project to set it up so it should be easy locally as well.